kyma-project/kyma/docs/04-operation-guides/troubleshooting/obsv-01-troubleshoot-prometheus-istio-server-crash-oom.md

 ## Cause

 Prometheus Istio Server scrapes metrics from all envoy side cars.

-It might crash because of OOM when the cardinality of the Istio metrics increases too much.
-This usually happens when a high number of workloads perform a lot of communication to other workloads.
+Because Istio telemetry V2 currently doesn't support the concept of metric expiry, the cardinality of the Istio metrics increases too much.
+This causes the container to be killed because of OOM.

+For example, this may happen when a high number of workloads perform a lot of communication to other workloads, or when workloads are created and deleted dynamically.

+There may be other causes for the Prometheus Istio Server to restart or crash, but the following steps only explain how to fix the OOM issue.

 ## Remedy

+There are two ways to fix this:

+- You can fix it on the Helm side
+- You can configure your Kyma cluster with a specific values YAML file.

+### Change the Helm configuration

 1. Increase the memory for `prometheus-istio-server`: